darribas/gds17/content/datasets/twitter.md

 **Instructions**: given the Twitter license that applies to the data, this dataset cannot be redistributed publicly online.
 For that reason, it has been uploaded to the VITAL page of the course.
-You can find it on the following
+You can find it instructions on access and download on VITAL:
-location:

 > VITAL ENVS3/563 --> Learning Resources --> Twitter dataset